-Learn to saddle, groom, feed and care for horses.
+All our campers learn to saddle, groom, care for and ride horses.
 There are two riding activity periods during the day and morning and evening chores also include opportunities to feed and interact with the horses.

-Depending on your skill and comfort level, you will have the opportunity to choose from:
+Depending on skill and comfort level, campers will have the opportunity to experience:

 ROUND PEN RIDING

 On warm summer afternoons, we fill up the inner tubes and walk through the pasture for a dip in the river.
 From there we launch off on a river adventure where we float to our favorite swimming hole.
-Learn to skip stones, have fun chasing frogs and just enjoy the summer sun and the cool river water.
+Learn to skip stones, have fun chasing frogs and count the bald eagles while enjoying the summer sun and the cool river water.

 Shoshone County is famous for its rugged, steep terrain which provides ample opportunities for hiking to amazing vistas and unpopulated mountain lakes for swimming.
 The National Forest surrounding the ranch is full of Douglas Fir, Ponderosa pine and unique basalt rock formations, after which the ranch was named.
 The ranch is a short drive to the Continental Divide on the Idaho/Montana border where more great hiking abounds.